-Your parathyroid glands are four pea-sized glands located in your neck that make parathyroid hormone.
-They play an important role in bone development.
-Your parathyroid glands can be damaged during surgery on your thyroid gland, throat, or neck.
+Your parathyroid glands are four pea-sized glands located in your neck that make parathyroid hormone (PTH).
+They play an important role in bone development and control the amount of calcium in the blood.
+You can get hypoparathyroidism when you have too little PTH.
+This can happen if your parathyroid glands get damaged during surgery on your thyroid gland, throat, or neck.
 Sometimes one or more parathyroid glands are removed if they’re making too much PTH.
-Hypoparathyroidism also can be inherited.
+Hypoparathyroidism also can be hereditary (runs in families).
 Other causes include:

 Common symptoms include:

 Parathyroid hormone (PTH)

 The hormone made by your parathyroid glands.
 When blood calcium falls too low, PTH brings it back to normal by moving calcium from the bones, kidneys, and intestines into the blood.

 A mineral stored in your bones where it builds and maintains bone strength.
 It is also found in every part of the body.
 It helps muscles contract, helps nerves and the brain work properly, and helps regulate your heart rhythm and blood pressure.

 A mineral found in all cells but stored mostly in your bones.
 It helps your body use food for energy.
 It also helps your kidneys, muscles, heart, and nerves work properly.